sh1yuu/sh1yuu/README.md

 </div>

 ## 💬 About me
-- Beginning web developer (React, TypeScript)
+- Frontend developer (React, TypeScript)
-- Taking web development courses at Yandex Practicum (practicum.yandex.ru/frontend-developer/)
+- Student of Yandex Practicum, improving my knowledge with the help of Udemy, as well as videos and articles.
+Currently looking for a job to participate in real projects in order to develop my professional skills.

+I also want to continue developing as a JavaScript/TypeScript programmer.

 ## 📅 Hobbies
 - Watch anime and TV shows